fief-dev/docs/docs/integrate/python/index.md

 #### `validate_access_token`

-Checks if an access token is valid and optionally that it has a required list of scopes.
+Checks if an access token is valid and optionally that it has a required list of scopes, or a required list of [permissions](../../getting-started/access-control.md).
 Returns a [`FiefAccessTokenInfo`](#fiefaccesstokeninfo).

 !!! abstract "Parameters"
     * `access_token: str`: The access token to validate.
     * `required_scope: Optional[List[str]] = None`: Optional list of scopes to check for.
+    * `required_permissions: Optional[List[str]] = None`: Optional list of permissions to check for.

-!!! example
+!!! example "Example: Validate access token with required scopes"
     ```py
     from fief_client import FiefAccessTokenInvalid, FiefAccessTokenExpired, FiefAccessTokenMissingScope